Introduction

 - High utilization on a single card

-Public credit education materials note that both aggregate and per-account utilization may be reflected in scoring outcomes, depending on the model used.
+Public credit education materials note that scoring models may reflect both aggregate and per-account utilization in outcomes, depending on the model used.

 Why Credit Utilization Matters in Credit Scoring